saurishkar/saurishkar/README.md

 ## :computer: ~Senior~ Curious Software Engineer :coffee:
-<p>Hi, I'm Saurish -- a Frontend Engineer [@vinsol](https://vinsol.com).
-I am inclined towards developing rich and interactive features that are helpful to humans.</p>
+Hi, I'm Saurish -- a Frontend Engineer [@vinsol](https://vinsol.com).
+I am inclined towards developing rich and interactive features that are helpful to humans.<br>
 <p>Apart from code, i like to read :books:, draw :art: and swim :swimmer:.

 ---